mikenguyen13/data_analysis/_book/28-interrupted-time-series.md

 1. Clustered Standard Errors: Adjusts for within-time correlation, ensuring valid inference.
 2. Newey-West HAC Standard Errors: Corrects for heteroskedasticity and serial correlation over time.

--   If serial dependence exists in $\epsilon_{it}$ (the error term), there is no straightforward fix---introducing a lagged dependent variable may mis-specify the model.
+-   If serial dependence exists in $\epsilon_{it}$ (the error term), there is no straightforward fix (introducing a lagged dependent variable may mis-specify the model).
 -   If serial dependence exists in $y_{it}$ (the outcome variable):
     -   With long windows, identifying the precise treatment effect becomes challenging.
     -   **Including a lagged dependent variable can help**, though bias may still arise from time-varying treatment effects or over-fitting.